CPAT Steering Committee

 Rachel recently completed a 2-year term as a State Leader with the Young Survivor Coalition, where she represented Middle Georgia breast cancer patients who were diagnosed under 40 years old.
 She actively oversees a virtual support group using social media.
-In 2016, Rachel joined the NCCS CPAT team and has been successful in reaching out to local media and community groups sharing the important of the Planning Actively for Cancer Treatment (PACT) Act.
+In 2016, Rachel joined the NCCS CPAT team and has been successful in reaching out to local media and community groups sharing the importance of cancer care planning.

 Rachel lives in Warner Robins, Georgia with her husband and their two sons.
 She is the Family Engagement Coordinator at Parkwood Elementary School.